-Our protocols meet all AHA, NTSA and industry guidelines and are reviewed regularly by our team of public safety professionals to include our own Medical Director.
-In addition, through your agency’s call review process, Total Response provides the tools to ensure the protocols and procedures used remain relevant to your operational goals.
+Our protocols meet all AHA, NTSA and industry guidelines and are reviewed regularly by our team of public safety professionals including our own Medical Director.
+In addition, through your agency’s call-review process, Total Response provides the tools to ensure the protocols and procedures used remain relevant to your operational goals.

 PowerPhone’s proven call-taking formula is based on the idea of “constants” that identify the key topic behind each question.
-Our protocols, defined by the scenario they support rather than responder type, are easier to access when a multiple agency response might be required.
+Our protocols, defined by the scenario they support rather than by responder type, are easier to access when a multiple-agency response might be required.

 The protocols focus on what information needs to be collected quickly and efficiently from the call taker’s point of view in a manner that supports their agency’s standard of care.
-This allows for structure in the call taking process that empowers the call-taker to be able to adapt the wording of a question without changing its intent.
-Using this approach the call can be triaged in a timely manner enabling a prompt dispatch recommendation, allow important details to be shared with responders en route.
+This allows for structure in the call-taking process that empowers the call taker to adapt the wording of a question without changing its intent.
+This approach allows the call to be triaged in a timely manner enabling a prompt dispatch recommendation and allowing important details to be shared with responders en route.

 Do you offer protocol flip-cards?

-We offer two versions of our protocols, both options are based on our CACH software, hard copy protocols are no longer available.
+We offer two versions of our protocols based on our CACH software.
+Hard copy protocols are no longer available.
 Our CACH Lite product offers a similar degree of functionality as a printed protocol but with many advantages.
-Protocol navigation is based upon user input rather having to follow by hand.
-It is possible to enter information collected on to the screen and then copy and paste the details direct into your CAD narrative.
-Additional Knowledge Articles to compliment protoocol content is triggered to appear in response to user actions.
-Dispatch Recommendations are based upon the same structured logic as the full software package.
+Protocol navigation is based on user input rather than having to follow by hand.
+It is possible to enter information collected on to the screen and then copy and paste the details directly into your CAD narrative.
+Additional Knowledge Articles that compliment protocol content are triggered to appear in response to user actions.
+Dispatch Recommendations are based on the same structured logic as the full software package.
 The system can be installed on a variety of devices and is not reliant on a network connection to operate, making it highly portable and content updates can be quickly distributed electronically via Ethernet or USB drive.

-Agencies using CACH Lite have found the product easier to use than traditional flip cards, take up less workspace and a better fit within their workflow process as users no longer have to take their hands off the keyboard.
+Agencies using CACH Lite have found the product easier to use than traditional flip cards and that it takes up less workspace as a better fit within their workflow process as users no longer have to take their hands off the keyboard.

 Should I just get certified in Emergency Medical Dispatch?

-To help ensure you and your agency has the support needed during an emergency call, PowerPhone has developed Total Response to combine certification training, tools and assessment to ensure your telecommunicators are prepared to deliver the the standard of care your agency strives to uphold.
+To help ensure you and your agency have the support needed during an emergency call, PowerPhone has developed Total Response, which combines certification training, tools, and assessment to prepare your telecommunicators to deliver the standard of care your agency strives to uphold.

 Can I transfer another vendors’ certification to your program?

-Users transferring over to Total Response would be recommended to complete our Transition Training Program in order to ensure they understand and are able to fully realize the benefits of the system.
+Users transferring to Total Response are recommended to complete our Transition Training Program to ensure they understand and are able to fully realize the system’s benefits.